 I have to admit I have erred on this myself a lot in the past.
 Micropreneurs wear lots of hats on their business.
 They do the administrative tasks, marketing, sales, coding… It gets to a point where you realize you can do a lot of things that cost a lot of money with just a little of your time.

 So you become stingy, and spend less money on things, sacrificing your own time in exchange.
 And the problem is that it’s so easy to fall into this trap and so difficult to realize when you are overwhelmed.
-In my case, I just keep on trying to reduce expenses at the cost of my time, work and health.
+In my case, I just kept on trying to reduce expenses at the cost of my time, work and health.

 Never do that.
 Invest in the things that will make your business grow.
 Not on business cards, not on ping-pong tables for your office.
 Invest in ways of getting more customers and more revenue, especially at the beginning.